Keg: UK and Irish keg supply structure

 The beer vessel supply structure in the UK and Ireland is quite different, whilst the couplers for kegs have been largely standardised to sankey, grundy and interbrew, a couple of others exist such as UEC and U-Type, however these are much less common.
 The kegs themselves are made from stainless steel or aluminium.
-The standard keg size is 11 imperial gallons (50 litres/88 imperial pints) and the vast majority of keg beers are supplied in this keg size.
-There are also smaller 30 litre (≈52.7926 imperial pints) kegs usually reserved for more specialist and premium European beers.
+The standard keg size is 11 imperial gallons (50 litres or 88 imperial pints) and the vast majority of keg beers are supplied in this keg size.
+There are also smaller 30 litre (6.6 imperial gallons or 52.8 imperial pints) kegs, usually reserved for speciality and premium European beers.

-A number of manufacturers also produce 18 imperial gallon (81.82 litres/144 imperial pints) and 22 imperial gallon (100 litres/176 imperial pints) kegs, however owing to their size they are not as popular, as manual handling is seen by some to be difficult, and as a result they tend to be used only for large-scale events and bars with high output.
+A number of manufacturers also produce 18 imperial gallon (81.82 litres or 144 imperial pints) and 22 imperial gallon (100 litres or 176 imperial pints) kegs: however owing to their size they are not as popular, as manual handling is seen by some to be difficult, and as a result these tend to be used only for large-scale events and bars with a high output.

-For bars that sell a large volume of beer, there is the 36 imperial gallon (163.64 litres/288 imperial pints) keg.
+For bars that sell a large volume of beer, there is a 36 imperial gallon (163.64 litres or 288 imperial pints) keg.
 However, due to its very large size, few people can move it without assistance, making it an impractical choice otherwise.